Leihyn/STAKING1/README.md

 #### Reward Calculation:
 The reward calculation is based on the following logic:
-1. **Reward Per Token**: A fixed reward rate is applied over time.
+1. Reward Per Token: A fixed reward rate is applied over time.
-2. **Earned Rewards**: Users earn rewards based on the amount of tokens they have staked and the time they remain staked.
+2. Earned Rewards: Users earn rewards based on the amount of tokens they have staked and the time they remain staked.

 ## Deployment Script